As a meditation teacher who does both private and corporate meditation sessions, one question I often hear is, “How can meditation help with burnout?”

 For starters, mindfulness and meditation lead to awareness, and awareness enables us to make changes.
 For example, one executive I worked with in a series of meditation lessons became aware that they had an almost compulsive thought that they must “do more.”
 No matter how much work they had done, they always felt like it wasn’t enough—no wonder they were suffering from burnout.
 Once they simply became aware of that thought they were able to change it, instead choosing to think “If I’ve worked eight hours today, that’s more than enough.”
 You see, sometimes we just have to become aware (or “mindful”) of something in order to change it.

-And so, the first way meditation helps with burnout is that it raises our awareness, and awareness enables us to change.
+And so, the first way we can use meditation for burnout is to raise our awareness, which in turn enables us to change.
 But it doesn’t stop there.

 Meditation also yields many positive physiological responses.
 For instance, meditation promotes the activity of the parasympathetic nervous system, helps to balance cortisol, serotonin, and noradrenaline, and strengthens numerous regions of the brain, all of which help with both stress and depression.
 [Read: Meditation for Stress and Meditation for Depression]

-Plus, in our corporate meditation sessions here at THE DAILY MEDITATION we’ve seen how meditating as a group can help individuals to feel more connected with their peers, which is essential for burnout because one of the primary symptoms of the condition is a sense of disconnect.
+Plus, in our corporate meditation sessions we here at THE DAILY MEDITATION have seen how meditating as a group can help individuals to feel more connected with their peers, which is essential for burnout because one of the primary symptoms of the condition is a sense of disconnect.

 Yes, there are many benefits of meditation for burnout, and whether you’re seeking a solution for yourself or for your employees, you will certainly see a healthy return-on-investment by taking a few meditation sessions with us here at THE DAILY MEDITATION.